ghybs/Leaflet.MarkerCluster.LayerSupport/README.md

 ### Installing the sub-plugin

 #### Local copy
-1. <a href="https://raw.githubusercontent.com/ghybs/Leaflet.MarkerCluster.LayerSupport/master/leaflet.markercluster.layersupport-src.js" download="leaflet.markercluster.layersupport-src.js">Download</a> the "leaflet.markercluster.layersupport-src.js" file.
+1. <a class="test" href="https://raw.githubusercontent.com/ghybs/Leaflet.MarkerCluster.LayerSupport/master/leaflet.markercluster.layersupport-src.js" download="leaflet.markercluster.layersupport-src.js" target="_blank">Download</a> the "leaflet.markercluster.layersupport-src.js" file (right click on the link and "Save Link As…").
 2. Place the file alongside your page.
 3. Add the `script` tag (see [Quick Guide > HTML](#quick-guide)) to your page after Leaflet and Leaflet.markercluster scripts.

 #### CDN
-You can alternatively use the free [RawGit](https://rawgit.com/) CDN service, but please note that there are [no uptime or support guarantees](https://rawgit.com/faq#no-uptime-guarantee).
+You can alternatively use the free [RawGit](https://rawgit.com/) CDN service, but keep in mind that there are [no uptime or support guarantees](https://rawgit.com/faq#no-uptime-guarantee).

 ```html
 <!-- After Leaflet and Leaflet.markercluster scripts -->